ABC Blog

 What Types Of Snakes And Rodents Are In Your Yard?

-Before we discuss how to keep these reptiles away, let’s go over the most common snakes you are likely to find in a residential setting.
+Before discussing how to keep these reptiles away, let’s go over the most common snakes you will likely find in a residential setting.

-One of the most common snake species you’ll find in your backyard or garden is the garter snake.
-You might also know them as a garden snake.
+The garter snake is one of the most common snake species in your backyard or garden.
+You might also know them as a garden snakes.
 These small, thin snakes aren’t poisonous to humans and come in varying color combinations.
-Some are checkered or striped and often have a number of colors as well.
-While some contain orange, yellow, and red colors, others can be turquoise, brown, black or gray.
+Some are checkered or striped and often have several colors as well.
+While some contain orange, yellow, and red colors, others can be turquoise, brown, black, or gray.

-Other snakes you might find in your backyard include the gopher snake and pine snake, both of which belong to the same family as the garter snake.
-Still, though, these two snakes are relatively larger than the garter snake and can grow up to seven feet long.
-And while they might surprise you, these snakes are considered good for your garden.
+Other snakes in your backyard include the gopher and pine snakes, which belong to the same family as the garter snake.
+Still, these two snakes are relatively more significant than the garter snake and can grow up to seven feet long.
+And while they might surprise you, these snakes suit your garden.
 They’re known for keeping rodents away, which is usually good news if you are growing vegetables or other plants these animals might enjoy nibbling on or otherwise damaging.

-Speaking of rodents, the rodents you are most likely to run across are roof rats, Norway rats and house mice.
+Speaking of rodents, the rodents you are most likely to run across are roof rats, Norway rats, and house mice.
 Roof rats are also called black rats because of their grayish-black fur.
-Norway rats are also called brown rats, as their fur tends to be browner in color.
+Norway rats are also called brown rats, whose fur tends to be browner in color.
 Brown rats have an almost hairless tail.
 House mice are much smaller than rats, with large ears and a pointed nose.
-When comparing a roof rat vs. Norway rat, you’ll notice that Norway rats are larger than roof rats, with smaller eyes and a shorter tail.
-In general, rats are larger than mice.
+When comparing a roof rat vs. a Norway rat, you’ll notice that Norway rats are more significant than roof rats, with smaller eyes and a shorter tail.
+In general, rats are more critical than mice.

-Your lawn might be attracting a snake or a rodent for a number of reasons.
-A snake might be drawn to a well-irrigated lawn.
-Snakes seek out damp, cool areas and a well-watered, mulched arealike your gardenoffers the perfect habitat, especially in the hot, dry summer months.
+Your lawn might be attracting a snake or a rodent for several reasons.
+A snake might be drawn to a well-irrigated property.
+Snakes seek out damp, cool areas, and a well-watered, mulched arealike your gardenoffers the perfect habitat, especially in the hot, dry summer months.
 That’s one reason pest control companies tend to get a lot of questions from customers about how to keep snakes out of your pool.

-Rodents enjoy your property for the same reasons we do—because it provides food, water and shelter.
-Although that bird feeder and birdbath might be attracting your local feathered friends, you are also putting out a welcome mat for rats and mice who also love to munch on the birdseed and sip from the birdbath.
-Once rodents make their way onto your property, they can inspect your home’s exterior to find if there is a way to come into your attic and crawlspaces.
+Rodents enjoy your property for the same reasons: it provides food, water, and shelter.
+Although that bird feeder and birdbath might attract your local feathered friends, you are also putting out a welcome mat for rats and mice who love to munch on the birdseed and sip from the birdbath.
+Once rodents make their way onto your property, they can inspect your home’s exterior to find a way to enter your attic and crawlspaces.

 How Do I Get Rid of Rodents And Snakes?

-Because snakes and rodents seek out shaded areas and possible spaces to hide, it’s important to keep your lawn and garden clean.
-If you wnt to make your property less inviting to these unwelcome visitors, keep the following in mind:
+Because snakes and rodents seek out shaded areas and possible spaces to hide, keeping your lawn and garden clean is essential.
+If you want to make your property less inviting to these unwelcome visitors, keep the following in mind:

-• Cut your grass often; short grass doesn’t offer the protection they’re looking for, and as a result, your lawn will seem less appealing.
+• Cut your grass often; short grass doesn’t offer the protection they’re looking for, so your lawn will seem less appealing.

-• Ironically, reducing other rodent populations will also reduce your chances of finding a snake around your home.
+• Reducing other rodent populations will reduce your chances of finding a snake around your home.

 Similarly, you’ll also want to ensure all entryways to your home or backyard shed are closed and tightly sealed.
 A hole no wider than your finger is all one of these animals needs to make its way indoors.